FernandoG04/ProbStat-ESP--Bus-punctuality-predictor/README.md

 This notebook lists the references used in the project.

 ### 6. Appendices
-These notebooks provide additional information about the data preparation and model building process.
+These notebooks provide the code for the data preparation and the model building process.

 - ### 6.1 Appendix A: Data Preparation
     - ### [Appendix A.1: Bus Data](/Notebooks/6_1_1_Bus.ipynb)